Smollett defense set to cross-examine star state witness

 Graves also told Smollett that the brothers were in custody for the hate crime.

-“He said, ‘It can’t be them, they’re Black as sin,’” Graves recounted, saying he took that to mean the brothers’ skin is very dark.
+“He said, ‘It can’t be them, they’re Black as sin,’” Graves recounted, saying he took that to mean the brothers have very dark skin.

 Graves testified that during the Feb.
 14 interview, Smollett said he would sign a complaint against the brothers, though his attorney stopped him.
 About 90 minutes later, Smollett sent one of the brothers a text message, Graves said.